 Most of these tasks are simple, such as keeping the property clean or changing the light bulbs.
 Tenants are also expected to take care of their own belongings, including furniture and appliances.
+At times, tenants may even need to hire their own tradesmen.
 However, anything more serious is usually the responsibility of their landlord.

 In the event of a disagreement, knowing what your responsibilities as a tenant are can help you to avoid having money taken from your deposit.
 Let’s take a look at exactly what you are expected to take care of, and what should be left to your landlord.

 There are a number of jobs which a tenant is expected to do.
 They might be paying to live in a property, but it still belongs to somebody else!
 Any lasting damage could put a serious dent in the landlord’s income.
 Even failing to clean regularly could result in an expensive infestation.